 Tired of your same-old, same-old breakfast porridge?
 Try this.
-It’s also good for lunch.
-You can use regular butter and brown sugar, but it’s infinitely better with jaggery and homemade ghee – especially if you cook the butter long enough to allow the milk solids to caramelize a bit, giving the ghee that wonderful brown-butter flavor.
-Or, if you prefer this vegan-style, substitute a teaspoon or two of smooth almond butter!
+You can use regular butter and brown sugar, but jaggery and ghee will make it even better – especially if you cook the butter long enough to allow the milk solids to caramelize a bit, giving the ghee that wonderful brown-butter flavor.
+Or, if you prefer this vegan-style, substitute a teaspoon or two of smooth almond butter.
 This recipe can easily be doubled or quadrupled.
 Any leftover cashew and cumin mixture should be refrigerated if not used within a couple of days.
 Enjoy!! ;o) —AntoniaJames

-- NB: I eat this for lunch, too, stirring in leftover roasted broccoli or cauliflower, which I ha’ve warmed separately.
+NB: I eat this for lunch, too, stirring in leftover roasted broccoli or cauliflower, which I’ve warmed separately.
 This can also be made with leftover barley, quinoa, couscous, farro, etc.

 When I'm not working (negotiating transactions for internet companies), or outside enjoying the gorgeous surroundings here in Boulder County, CO, I'm likely to be cooking, shopping for food, planning my next culinary experiment, or researching, voraciously, whatever interests me.
 In my kitchen, no matter what I am doing -- and I actually don't mind cleaning up -- I am deeply grateful for having the means to create, share with others and eat great food.
 Life is very good. ;o)